enmielado/super-dropdown/README.md

         `composer require veryfinework/super-dropdown`

-2. Next, either install the plugin from the Craft Control Panel under Settings > Plugins and click the “Install” button for Super Dropdown, or, finish installation from the command line:
+2. Either install the plugin from the Craft Control Panel under Settings > Plugins and click the `Install` button for Super Dropdown, or, finish the installation from the command line:

        `./craft install/plugin super-dropdown`